dolivares11/sp23-cse110-lab4/expose/javascript/part2.md

 F. Output: true
 The output is true because Boolean() maps any number that isn't 0 to true, which maps 2 to true.
 Therefore, true === true is true.
 15. The difference between the == and the === are that the === must be of the exact same data type while the == can compare two different types by converting types if needed.
-17. The result would be
+17. The result would be [2, 4, 6] because once in the for loop it pushes the value of doSomething(currentNumber), which multiplies the current number by 2.
+Therefore, it pushes 2, 4, 6 in that order since we get the array 1, 2, 3.
 18. The output of the code above would be
 Output:
 1